-The Social Service Worker (UT) Diploma prepares individuals for in the social service area while preparing you for entry into the BSW and CYC degree programs at UNBC, TRU, and UVic.
-It also provides entry into the Human Services degree offered by Athabasca University.
-After completing the BSW degree, career opportunities can include child protection, probation, mental health, residential treatment, alcohol and drug programs, and more.
+The Social Service Worker (UT) Diploma prepares individuals for in the social service area while preparing you for entry into some universities' degree programs.
+After completing a university degree, career opportunities can include child protection, probation, mental health, residential treatment, alcohol and drug programs, and more.